Long Before Cambridge Analytica And Facebook, Simulmatics Linked Data And Politics

 "By the early twenty-first century, the mission of Simulmatics had become the mission of many corporations, from manufacturers to banks to predictive policing consultants.
 Collect data.
 Write code.
 Detect patterns.
 Target ads.
 Predict behavior.
 Direct action.
 Encourage consumption.
 Influence elections."

-The persistent belief that human behavior can be predicted is unshakeable, Lepore argues, even though "human nature does not follow laws like the law of gravity, and to believe that it does is to take an oath to a new religion."
+The persistent belief that human behavior can be predicted is unshakable, Lepore argues, even though "human nature does not follow laws like the law of gravity, and to believe that it does is to take an oath to a new religion."

 And so we keep looking to technology to predict the future, in political polling, in academic data science programs, in Silicon Valley start-ups.
-Today, Lepore reports, the "predictive analytics" market is worth $4.6 billion dollars.
+Today, Lepore reports, the "predictive analytics" market is worth $4.6 billion.

 Even our debates today over data privacy, over the role of technology in our lives, over the morality of using data to profile and influence voters, aren't new, Lepore illustrates.

-When Greenfield was first pitching his voter simulation project — what would become the People Machine — to Democratic operatives in 1959, he sent his proposal to Newton Minow, then an advisor to Adlai Stevenson, the Democratic nominee in the two most recent elections.
+When Greenfield was first pitching his voter simulation project — what would become the People Machine — to Democratic operatives in 1959, he sent his proposal to Newton Minow, then an adviser to Adlai Stevenson, the Democratic nominee in the two most recent elections.

 Minow was alarmed at the implications, Lepore writes.
 He sent the proposal to another Stevenson insider, asking for advice.